-CBN doesn’t exist on the fresh cannabis buds.
-The magic begins when the buds are removed.
-Most dried marijuana has 1% or less of CBN at first, but as it is exposed to light, heat, and air, that amount increases.
-A United Nations study suggests that within four years the potency of THC reduces 50%, indicating that this time period would allow a substantial transformation of THC to CBN.
+A United Nations study suggests that within four years the potency of THC is reduced by 50%, indicating that this time period would allow a substantial transformation of THC to CBN.
 Some say that it only takes a few weeks exposed to the elements for CBN to gain a viable presence in someone’s stash.

-The quantity of CBN in the plant material is trace amounts.
-It isn’t so small that you won’t feel the difference when you smoke it, but scientists won’t waste their time extracting it.
+The quantity of CBN in most plant material is trace amounts.
+It isn’t so small that you won’t feel the difference when you smoke it, but scientists rarely waste their time extracting it.
 Smoking stale weed isn’t exactly a sought after practice either.
-Aging marijuanna isn’t comparable to wine or cheese, and it’s certainly not as delicious.
+Aging marijuana isn’t comparable to wine or cheese, and it’s certainly not as delicious.
 That’s why most companies don’t do it.

-As a sedative, CBN is a team player not a loner.
+As a sedative, CBN is a team player, not a loner.
 Alone, the cannabinoid is lazy; it does nothing.
-In this study, they found that CBN needs to partner up to get you snoozing and that sidekick is THC.
-Together, they become a dynamic duo that packs a sedating punch, making THC solo look wimpy in comparison.
+In this study, they found that CBN needs to partner up to get you snoozing and it’s main sidekick is THC.
+Together, they become a dynamic duo that packs a sedating punch, making THC on its own look wimpy in comparison.
 If you aren’t a fan of psychoactive THC, you’re in luck.
 With CBD in the mix, CBN is also a winner that has been drawing the attention of medical research.
 Not only is it just as effective, if not more than most sedatives on the market, it also has great potential as a powerful anti-convulsive.